 Fall—Highs 40s F (single digits C), Lows 20s (-single digits C)

-Precipitation average between one and three inches year-round.
-Snow can fall at anytime of the year.
+Precipitation averages between one and three inches year-round.
+Snow can fall at any time of the year.
 On average, temperatures are 10 to 15F degrees cooler at higher elevations.

 Summer